Quantum Fields, Geometric Fluctuations, and the Structure of Spacetime: Introduction

 \section{Introduction}

-Quantum fluctuations of vacuum energy are highly non-Gaussian, and can have unexpectedly large effects on spacetime geometry.
+Quantum fluctuations of the vacuum energy, when connected to geometry via the Einstein field equations, cause fluctuations of the spacetime itself.
+These have the potential to disturb the motion of particles and even the underlying causal structure.
 In Ref.~\cite{carlip1}, we studied the impact of the vacuum fluctuations of a conformal field on the causal structure of spacetime.
-In order to do this, we analyzed the Raychaudhuri equation for a pencil of light in a two-dimensional dilaton gravity model for which the probability distribution for the fluctuations is exactly known; the dilaton field in this case played the role of a transverse area in the ``missing'' dimensions.
-We showed that the fluctuations of the stress-energy tensor lead to a sharp focusing of light cones near the Planck scale, breaking up the causal structure of spacetime at such small scales.
+To do this, we analyzed the Raychaudhuri equation for a pencil of light in a two-dimensional dilaton gravity model for which the probability distribution for the fluctuations is exactly known; the dilaton field in this case played the role of a transverse area in the ``missing'' dimensions.
+In this context, we showed that the fluctuations of the stress-energy tensor lead to a sharp focusing of light cones near the Planck scale, breaking up the causal structure of spacetime at such small scales.

-Additional evidence for this phenomenon, coming from perturbative algebraic quantum field theory, was obtained in Ref.~\cite{Drago}.
+Additional evidence for this phenomenon coming from perturbative algebraic quantum field theory was obtained in Ref.~\cite{Drago}.
 The connection between vacuum fluctuations and spacetime geometry was further studied in Ref.~\cite{vieira}.
-However, since the exact probability distribution for the vacuum fluctuations is not known in four dimensions, in that case only the variance of the relative velocity and the mean squared distance fluctuation could be obtained through Riemann correlation functions.
+Since the exact probability distribution for vacuum fluctuations is not known in four dimensions, only the variance of the relative velocity and the mean squared distance fluctuation could be obtained, through Riemann tensor correlation functions, in this case.
+In two spacetime dimensions, on the other hand, the exact probability distribution for fluctuations of the stress-energy tensor is known, at least for conformal fields in Minkowski spacetime~\cite{fewster,fewster2,fewster3}.
+Finite results require that the stress-energy operator be smeared by a test function, but for a wide variety of smearings in time, the probability distribution for the fluctuations is given by a shifted gamma distribution~\cite{fewster2}.
+The smearing introduces an arbitrary time scale, with quantum gravity effects arising as one approaches the Planck scale.